Funding is now available for eligible Kentucky farmers to receive financial and technical assistance to implement on-farm conservation practices

 Farmers can receive technical & financial assistance to implement a variety of conservation practices, such as cover crops, riparian forest buffers, pollinator habitat, and much more.

-This program is supported by the USDA Natural Resources Conservation Service (NRCS).
-This partnership would not be possible without our partners at NRCS, who have worked tirelessly to get this project on the ground.
+This project is funded by the USDA Natural Resources Conservation Service (NRCS).
+This partnership would not be possible without NRCS staff, who have worked tirelessly to get this project on the ground.